mandelsoft/ttyprogress/README.md

 This example can be found in [examples/progress/colors/main.go](examples/progress/group/main.go).

 Be careful using colors in text views.
 This only works, if a line contains a complete output format ANSI sequences.
+Text based indicators support the `SetViewFormat` method to configure the output format for the text view to set the format for the complete text independently of the `Write` operations.

 ## Acknowledgment of Prior Work